-If you deployed ETP Client on Windows and the proxy is enabled in ETP policy, the Web Proxy Auto-Discovery (WPAD) protocol needs to run as a Microsoft Windows HTTP (WinHTTP) service.
+If you deployed ETP Client on Windows and the proxy is enabled in SIA policy, the Web Proxy Auto-Discovery (WPAD) protocol needs to run as a Microsoft Windows HTTP (WinHTTP) service.
 WPAD allows a browser to automatically discover a proxy without additional configuration.
-If this service is disabled, ETP Client cannot function with ETP Proxy.
+If this service is disabled, ETP Client cannot function with SIA Proxy.

 Before installing ETP Client, make sure the service is running on Windows machines.